Genivia/RE-flex/doc/index.md

 What is RE/flex?                                                       {#intro}
 ================

-A high-performance C++ regex library and lexical analyzer generator with Unicode support.
+A high-performance C++ regex library and a lexical analyzer generator like Flex and Lex.

-The RE/flex lexical analyzer generator is compatible with standard Flex lexer specifications and integrates seamlessly with Bison parsers.
-The lexical analyzer generator accepts Flex lexer specifications, but also supports indentation anchors, lazy quantifiers, word boundaries, and many other modern features.
+The RE/flex lexical analyzer generator extends Flex++ with Unicode support and many other useful features, such as regex indentation anchors, regex lazy quantifiers, regex word boundaries, methods for error reporting and recovery, and options to simplify integration with with Bison and other parsers.

-The RE/flex lexical analyzer generator does all the heavy-lifting for you to make it easier to integrate advanced tokenizers with Bison parsers.
+The RE/flex lexical analyzer generator does all the heavy-lifting for you to make it easier to integrate advanced tokenizers with Bison and other parsers.
 It generates the necessary gluing code depending on the type of Bison parser used, such as advanced "Bison complete parsers".

-The high-performance RE/flex regex library is used by the RE/flex lexical analyzer generator to generate finite state machine tables or direct code to scan and search input efficiently.
+The high-performance RE/flex regex library generates finite state machine tables or direct code to scan and search input efficiently.
 RE/flex also includes a smart input class to normalize input from files, streams, strings, and memory to standard UTF-8 streams.

-A quick summary of features:
+In a nutshell, RE/flex

+- extends Flex++ with Unicode and other new featues
+- accepts legacy Flex and Lex lexer specifications
-- faster than Flex++ for typical applications such as tokenization;
+- is faster than Flex++ for typical applications such as tokenization
-- accepts Flex/Lex lexer specifications, extended to support Unicode;
-- IEEE POSIX P1003.2 standard compliant (like Lex and Flex);
+- is compliant to the IEEE POSIX P1003.2 standard (like Lex and Flex)
-- fully supports Unicode, auto-detects UTF-8/16/32 with smart input handling;
+- supports Unicode, auto-detects UTF-8/16/32 with smart input handling
-- supports legacy file encoding formats, e.g. CP 1250, EBCDIC.
+- supports legacy file encoding formats, e.g. CP 1250, EBCDIC
-- offers methods for lex/syntax \ref errors;
+- includes methods for lex and syntax \ref errors
-- easily integrates with Bison reentrant, C++, bridge and location parsers;
+- integrates with Bison reentrant, C++, bridge and location parsers
-- generates source code that is easy to understand;
+- generates source code that is easy to understand
-- generates thread-safe scanners;
+- generates thread-safe scanners
-- generates graphviz files for visualization of finite state machines;
+- generates graphviz files for visualization of finite state machines
-- options for intuitive customization of the lexer class source code output;
+- supports easy customization of the lexer class source code output
-- efficient matching in direct code or with finite state machine tables;
+- is fast with direct code or with finite state machine tables
-- optional "free space mode" to improve readability of lexer specifications;
+- supports "free space mode" to improve readability of lexer specifications
-- regular expressions may contain lazy quantifiers;
+- regular expressions may contain lazy quantifiers
-- regular expressions may contain word boundary anchors;
+- regular expressions may contain word boundary anchors
-- regular expressions may contain indent/dedent markers for matching;
+- regular expressions may contain indent/dedent markers for matching
-- other regex engines to choose from, such as PCRE2 and Boost.Regex;
+- offers other regex engines to choose from, such as PCRE2 and Boost.Regex
-- released under a permissive open source license (BSD-3).
+- is released under a permissive open source license (BSD-3)

-RE/flex offers many other practical improvements over Flex++, such as:
+RE/flex includes practical improvements over Flex++, such as:

-- no input buffer length limit (Flex has a 16KB limit);
+- no input buffer length limit (Flex has a 16K limit);
 - `yypush_buffer_state` saves the scanner state (line, column, and indentation positions), not just the input buffer;
 - new methods to analyze ASCII and Unicode input, such as `str()` and `wstr()`